 And looking ahead, continues Tacy, “We will be planting in early to mid-May this year as we watch the weather for supporting conditions.
 As the research model for small-scale sustainable farming, it is a best practice to plant during supporting weather and moon cycles.
 All of us researchers anticipate better results from an earlier planting.”

-For his part, Bullman is focusing on hemp flower extracts, which his customers commonly use to treat anxiety and other conditions.
+For his part, Bullman is focusing on hemp flower extracts, which his customers commonly use to treat [stress] and other conditions.
 His company is developing a range of sublingual oils in different concentrations, some of them also containing botanicals such as valerian root and lemon grass.
 “Because we suggest that folks dose two times a day initially, we’re creating specific morning and evening blends,” he explains.
 “It’s an opportunity to introduce another layer of function besides general wellness.”

 And while Davis, too, is optimistic about hemp’s potential for area farmers, she reminds those interested in growing the crop that the industry is still in its infancy.
 “Don’t cash in your 401(k) — it’s going to take us awhile to figure this all out.”